Skip to main content

 Fieldstown, Co.
 Dublin

-We are developing plans to construct a new 110 kV transmission substation in the townland of Fieldstown in County Dublin to facilitate the export of renewable energy from Energia solar developments into the national grid.
-The planning application was submitted to An Bord Pleanála in December 2023.
+We will be constructing a new 110 kV transmission substation in the townland of Fieldstown in County Dublin to facilitate the export of renewable energy from Energia solar developments into the national grid.
+The planning application was submitted to An Coimisiún Pleanála in December 2023 and approved in January 2025.

-(Title: Map of proposed Fieldstown 110 kV Substation location)
+(Title: Map of Fieldstown 110 kV Substation location)

-Energia Renewables plan to construct a new 110 kV transmission substation in the townland of Fieldstown, near Oldtown in North County Dublin.
-The proposed Fieldstown Substation will facilitate the connection of three nearby Energia solar developments to the local electricity network via a 12.5km underground cable.
+Energia Renewables will be contructing a new 110 kV transmission substation in the townland of Fieldstown, near Oldtown in North County Dublin.
+The Fieldstown Substation will facilitate the connection of 3 nearby Energia solar developments to the local electricity network via a 12.5 km underground cable.

 This will help Ireland to reach its 80% renewable electricity target by 2030, reducing our reliance on fossil fuels and increasing security of energy supply.